coolomar559/p2pflix-tracker/README.md

 {
     "success": true,    #boolean
-    "file_id": <the existing id if the tracker already has it, or the new one if it didnt>,   #integer "guid": "<echoed guid if you had one already, otherwise your newly assigned one"    #string }
+    "file_id": <the existing id if the tracker already has it, or the new one if it didnt>,   #integer "guid": "<echoed guid if you had one already, otherwise your newly assigned one>"    #string }
 ```